Janice Lin, Co-Founder and Executive Director

 Prior to CESA, Jin worked for four years as a Research Analyst at SRI International working on a range of science, technology, and innovation consulting projects for public and private sector clients, such as the New York State Energy & Research Development Authority (NYSERDA).
 Jin has also conducted graduate research for various energy sector clients, such as Sfuncube, Sonoma Clean Power, and the Department of Energy.

 Jin received a B.A. in Public Policy Studies and Economics from Duke University and a M.P.P. from the University of California, Berkeley.
-His master's thesis assessed state regulatory decisions on grid resilience investments on behalf of the Office of Energy & Systems Analysis at the DOE.

 Mark Higgins serves as Vice President and Chief Operating Officer of Strategen Consulting.
 Mark acts as an Advisor to the California Energy Storage Alliance and is also on the Steering Committee of the Australian Energy Storage Alliance.
 Mark’s career in the clean energy industry has focused on emerging grid technologies, renewables project development, and energy policy.
 Prior to Strategen, Mark has held senior level roles at PG&E and SunEdison in infrastructure planning and utility scale project development.
 Mark’s portfolio of projects included more than 1 GW of pipeline including SunEdison’s largest development asset.
 Mark also served as Vice President of Finance of Hu Honua Bioenergy, a 21.5 MW biomass power redevelopment project in Hawaii that was ranked in January 2015 by state government as the “#1 Clean Energy Leader” project in Hawaii.
 Mark also has a strong private equity, venture capital and investment banking background, and has worked for the U.S. Foreign Commercial Service in Auckland, New Zealand.
 Mark holds a Master of International Affairs from the University of California, San Diego's School of Global Policy and Strategy, and a Bachelor of Arts in government from the University of Notre Dame.